sebastienserre/wp-openagenda/readme.txt

 = Where can I found help ?
 *  [Knowledge Base](https://docs.thivinfo.com/collection/5-openagenda-pour-wordpress)

+= Where to report a bug ?
+* Please open an isssue on my [Github](https://github.com/sebastienserre/wp-openagenda/issues)

 = I'm using Elementor Page Builder, How to use OpenAgenda for Wordpress to display events?
 * simply use the WordPress Widget, it will display your agenda on Elementor page Builder